 In statistical pattern recognition, the pattern is grouped according to its features, and the number of features determines how the pattern is viewed as a point in a d-dimensional space.
 These features are chosen in a way that different patterns take space without overlapping.

 The method works so that the chosen attributes help the creation of clusters.
-The machine learns and adapts as expected, then uses the patterns for further processing and training.
+The machine learns and adapts as expected, and then uses the patterns for further processing and training.
 The goal of StatPR is to choose the features that allow pattern vectors to belong to different categories in a d-dimensional feature space.

 Syntactic Pattern Recognition